 Maria is a Kairos Kid.

 “Kairos” in Greek means “opportune moment.”
-Over the last 2 years, we’ve seen an ever-increasing number of applicants like Maria, who urgently need your help at this critical moment… today.
+Over the last two years, we’ve seen an ever-increasing number of applicants like Maria who urgently need your help at this critical moment… today.

 Kairos ˈkīräs (Greek) The right or opportune moment

 We invite you to learn more about our Kairos Kids and how their courage, along with God’s keen sense of timing, can powerfully redirect pain and grief into hope and healing at the ranch.